Psianturi/near-ft-claim-service/README.md

 | `Artillery CLI` | `npx artillery report <json> --output report.html` | Convert saved JSON output into an HTML report for sharing. |

 > Shell utilities live under `testing/` (Artillery) and the repo root (`ci/`).
 Run `chmod +x testing/**/*.sh ci/*.sh` once if your checkout stripped executable bits.
-> The sandbox benchmark now includes a "Hyperdrive" phase (up to 600 TPS) inspired by [`omni-relayer-benchmark`](https://github.com/frolvanya/omni-relayer-benchmark).
-Trim that phase or point `ARTILLERY_CONFIG` to a copy if your machine or RPC cannot sustain it yet.
+> The sandbox benchmark now ships with an extended warm-up and ramp to reduce nonce spikes; clone the YAML if you need an even gentler profile or want to reintroduce aggressive surge phases.

 ### 8.2 Node/npm scripts